Dr Stelios Psycharakis

 Areas of interest for supervision

-Stelios is keen to supervise PhD projects in biomechanics for human performance enhancement or clinical biomechanics for health and rehabilitation, in particualr projects with a focus on aquatics.
-Examples include 3D analysis of swimming performance, aquatic rehabilitation for people with chronic low back pain or other MSDs, physical activity and aquatic exercise for the elderly.
+Stelios is keen to supervise PhD projects in clinical biomechanics for health and rehabilitation, as well as in biomechanics for human performance enhancement.
+He is particularly interested in projects with a focus on aquatics.
+Examples include: aquatic exercise therapy for people with chronic low back pain or other MSDs, aquatic exercise for older adults, injury prevention in swimming, optimisation of swimming performance.
 If you are interested in pursuing a PhD in any of the above areas, then feel free to contact Stelios directly to discuss your ideas.

 Current PhD students supervised

-- Nimra Arshad: Effectiveness of aquatic exercise therapy for people with low back pain
+- Nimra Arshad: Effectiveness of aquatic exercise therapy for people with chronic low back pain.

-- Guy Stern: Exercise modalities for improving and mantaining functional capacity in healthy older adults.
+- Guy Stern: Exercise modalities for improving and maintaining functional capacity in recreationally active, healthy older adults.

-- Ran Hongyu: Effects of HIIT on smoking cessation.
+- Jamie Hongyu: Effects of HIIT on healthy inactive adults.

 Past PhD students supervised